StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 ### Architecture

 StackState Agent V2 can be run on Linux or Windows systems or inside a Docker container.
-It is not necessary to deploy StackState Agent V2 on every machine to retrieve data.
+It's not necessary to deploy StackState Agent V2 on every machine to retrieve data.
 Each deployed StackState Agent can run multiple checks to collect data from different external systems.

 ![StackState Agent architecture](../../.gitbook/assets/stackstate-agent.svg)